iaincollins/structured-data-testing-tool/README.md

 The built-in presets only cover some use cases and are only able to check if values are defined (not what they contain).

 With the API you can use [JMESPath query syntax](http://jmespath.org) to define your own tests to check for additional properties and specific values.
-You can mix and match your own test with the built-in presets, or define your own presets.
+You can mix and match tests with presets.

 ```javascript
 const url = 'https://www.bbc.co.uk/news/world-us-canada-49060410'